sakazuki/step-functions-draw.io/README.md

 # AWS Step Functions Workflow Designer

-## About
+## About this
- You can make a AWS step functions workflow with GUI on the browser and export JSON.
+- You can make a AWS step functions workflow with GUI on the browser and export JSON.
- You can import JSON of AWS step functions workflow and update it.
+- [v0.4.0-] You can import workflow definition JSON/YAML and update it with GUI.

  This is a AWS Step Functions plugin for [draw.io](https://github.com/jgraph/draw.io).